aerospike-community/aerospike-perseus/README.md

 # Perseus
-Perseus is a tool that can demonstrate some of the core capabilities of Aerospike technology.
+Perseus is a tool for demonstrating some of the core capabilities of Aerospike technology.
+Perseus can generate a high number of transactions per second of varied types, such as reads, writes, updates, expressions, User Defined Functions (through LUA code running on the server), secondary index queries, and aggregations.
+The user can dynamically change the load of each transaction type to see how the server reacts to different shapes of throughputs.

+This tool was tested against a 4-node aerospike cluster on i4i.4xlarge EC2 instances.
+The cluster handled 400+K transactions per second while managing around 3.5TB of data (the size before replication).

 This document explains how to use this tool.

-This code base is written for JDK 18 and won’t compile on lower versions!
+Note: This code base is written for JDK 18 and won’t compile on lower versions!

-There are 3 files in the src/main/resources that control the behaviour of Perseus.

-📦src\main\java\resources\
-┣ 📜configuration.yaml\
-┣ 📜example.lua\
-┗ 📜threads.yaml

-These 3 files are copied to the working directory at runtime if they are not already there.
-The application will use the files in the working directory.
-This would allow the user to change the configurations easily after the first run.

 ## How to Use

 To run the application, you need to have an aerospike cluster.

+### The Aerospike Cluster
 You can build one in the cloud or run one locally.
 To set up a one-node cluster locally using docker, run:

 ```docker run --rm -d --name aerospike -p 3000-3002:3000-3002 aerospike:ce-6.2.0.2```